On (spinor)-helicity and bosonization in $AdS_4/CFT_3$: AdS/CFT Dictionary

 where $\tilde{N}$ and $\theta$ are certain phenomenological parameters here.
 Large-$N$ Chern-Simons matter theories satisfy the assumptions to have slightly-broken higher spin symmetry via \eqref{sbhs}.
 In particular, phenomenological parameters $\tilde{N}$ and $\theta$ can be related to the microscopical ones, the number of fields $N$ and Chern-Simons level $k$ in concrete theories. $\tilde{N}$ is irrelevant for us as it depends on the overall normalization of correlators.
 It is important that there is one essential parameter $\theta$ and it enters in a very simple trigonometric way.\footnote{Based on the realization of the slightly-broken higher spin symmetry via a certain strong homotopy algebra \cite{Sharapov:2018ioy,Sharapov:2020quq} it can be proved that all $n$-point correlation functions are made of several fixed structures multiplied by powers of $e^{\pm i\theta}$, i.e. cannot be any complicated dependence on the phenomenological couplings \cite{Gerasimenko:2021sxj}.} There is a similar statement for three-point functions involving one scalar operator.
 Kinematically there are two independent conformally-invariant structures

 where $J_0$ is either $\Delta=1$ or $\Delta=2$ scalar operator.
-In the former case, $F.X.$ means $F.B.$ and in the latter $F.X.=F.F.$ is meant.
+In the former case, F.X.\ means F.B.\ and in the latter F.X.\ = F.F.\ is meant.
 The odd structures can be extracted from the critical vector and Gross-Neveu models.
 Slightly-broken higher spin symmetry implies (again, with a certain normalization of the building blocks)

 The structure of three-point functions with two and three scalar operators is fixed by conformal symmetry.
 For further convenience we collect several generating functions in the free boson and free fermion theories.
-We will refer to them later when establishing the dictionary between interactions in $AdS_4$ and correlators on the boundary.
+We will refer to them later when establishing the dictionary between interactions in AdS${}_4$ and correlators on the boundary.

 \paragraph{Generating functions for Free Boson. } There is a simple generating function for the correlators of higher spin currents in the free boson CFT \cite{Giombi:2011rz,Giombi:2010vg,Colombo:2012jx,Didenko:2012tv}: